-All matters concerning registration, payments etc should be referred to the admin office.
+All matters concerning registration, payments etc. should be referred to the admin office.

-NZSIA exam process has been developed to ensure that each candidate is assessed in as fair and equitable manner.
-We appreciate feedback and you are encouraged to complete the evaluation forms provided on line after each course.
+NZSIA exam process has been developed to ensure that each candidate is assessed in a fair and equitable manner.
+We appreciate feedback and you are encouraged to complete the evaluation forms provided online after each course.
 If you wish to personally discuss your results or any other matter relating to the course please contact the Ski Course Manager or write to NZSIA at the address below.

-Email: admin@nzsia.org Phone: 03 4511534 Post: NZSIA, P.O.Box 2283, Wakatipu.
+Email: admin@nzsia.org Phone: 03 4511534